All Episodes

 I go out of my way.

-And she hang no, she probably uh probably got cut off.
+No, she probably got cut off.

-Uh but we got a lot coming up.
+But we got a lot coming up.

-Ann Coulter, uh Berkeley.
+Ann Coulter, Berkeley.

-Now this is crazy.
+Now, this is crazy.

-For any college to deny free speech, that's the whole idea of going to college to learn all different things, different points of view, hear different speakers.
+For any college to deny free speech, that's the whole idea of going to college, to learn all different things, different points of view, hear different speakers.

 Wouldn't that be the first person you'd want to book?